tbrunsch/Hippodamus/README.md

 1. `ExecutionCoordinator`s and
 1. `AggregationCoordinator`s.

-An `AggregationCoordinator` is a special case of an `ExecutionCoordinator` that offers additional support for super tasks that aggregate data of their sub tasks.
+An `AggregationCoordinator` is a special case of an `ExecutionCoordinator` that offers additional support for supertasks that aggregate data of their subtasks.
 For more details see Section [Aggregation](#aggregation).

 For each of these coordinator types, the class `Coordinators` offers two factory methods: One method creates a preconfigured coordinator, while the other one returns a builder via which the coordinator can be configured (see Section [Configuring Coordinators](#configuring-coordinators)).